 Singapore is a beautiful country, with some iconic and fantasic imagry.
 It is welcoming, hospitable, safe, clean, easy to interact with, to relax into, to enjoy, and with some fantastic architecture, flora, funa and landscapes.

-The Gardens by the Bay with the iconic Super tree grove, the Rain Forest Dome, the Botanic gardens, the Zoo with its Night Safari, China Town, the mirad of temples, (Tan Si Chong Su, Hong San See…), Raffles, the old colonial Post Office, the Merlion, the Helix Bridge, Scientce Museum, Marina Bay Sands hotel with its observation deck, the list just goes on and on and on, and when you consider the whole island is less than 30 miles wide and and 10 miles in depth, the mix of what there is to see and explore is incredible.
+The Gardens by the Bay with the iconic Super tree grove, the Rain Forest Dome, the Botanic gardens, the Zoo with its Night Safari, China Town, the myriad of temples, (Tan Si Chong Su, Hong San See…), Raffles, the old colonial Post Office, the MerLion, the Helix Bridge, Science Museum, Marina Bay Sands hotel with its observation deck, the list just goes on and on and on, and when you consider the whole island is less than 30 miles wide and and 10 miles in depth, the mix of what there is to see and explore is incredible.

 And speaking of the rivers, and waterways.
 These used to be the main sewers of the city.
-They are now the nations reservoirs, with full booms keeping the sea water at bay.
+They are now the nations reservoirs, clean, crystal clear, blue, with booms keeping the sea water at bay.

 The island really is a tourist dream.

 And the apple in garden of eden?
 What is not perfect?
-Well after ten days the lack of character, of individualism, of personal expression did start to feel unnatural.
+Well after ten days the lack of character, individualism, personal expression did start to feel unnatural.
 It started to feel a little sterile, bleached, devoid of character.
-There is no hawking allowed, which sounds brilliant doesn’t it.
-But a Chinatown without hawking, is like an Alsassian without teeth.
+There is no hawking allowed, which sounds brilliant, but a Chinatown without hawking, is like an Alsatian shepherd without teeth.

 Certainly nothing resembling London’s South bank skate-park.